gcmartinelli/TodoApp/README.md

 The smallest things can take some time to get used to...
 Like writing strings with "" and never ''

 Java does not accept named arguments in functions `whytho.png`

+#### 2.A
+Wasted a bit of time trying to figure out if I needed to import my classes or not.
+Main script seems to work without any explicit imports (I was expecting something like `import kotlin.TaskClass`)

+Also decided to use a `mutableList` for now as a datastore just to make things a bit more familiar for my Pythonic brain.

+#### 2.B
+I've always had a very iterative process for developing in Python.
+I need to figure out a way to make this more iterative... right now I'm using a mock `main.kt` to run experiments.
+This is also making me want to learn TDD, but that will have to be on another project.

+At the moment I have a working task class and a working DAO class with which I can add and remove elements from my datastore (a simple mutable list at the moment).

+#### 2.C
+Doing some research on error handling in Kotlin.